 The Canadian Lobster from the deep, cold waters of Newfoundland’s coast, is a real luxury both in taste and appearance.

-The Canadian Lobsters (Homarus americanus) is a truly exclusive delicacy in appearance, size and taste.
+The Canadian lobsters (Homarus americanus) is a truly exclusive delicacy in appearance, size and taste.
 The cold and clean waters along Newfoundland’s south and west coasts make the lobster grow slowly and take time to develop its unique sweet and delicate flavor.
-Compared to other lobsters the Newfoundland lobster is slightly larger in size, has bigger claws and a shell packed with delicious white, mild and sweet meat.
+The Newfoundland lobster is large in size, has big claws and a shell packed with delicious white, mild and sweet meat.

 The Frozen Cooked Lobster is ready to serve, after thawing.